JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

   - May also entail replacing specific types with generic types `'a` or functor parameter types `t`, `elt` etc

 #### Hide it behind an interface
+  - Modularity / focus of responsibility: Make clear divisions of responsibility between different modules and functions
   - Hiding minimizes what programmer-users have to think about, they can think at the higher (simpler) level of the interface
     - and, this again will take up less brain space since they are not seeing lots of low-level details.
   - If a function is auxiliary to only one other function, define it in the body of the latter.